Around Southeastern Idaho: Economic activity, September 2024

 Franklin County

 • Franklin County median home prices decreased 1% from last month and 1% year over year at $494,250.
-Listing process for 55 homes in inventory increased by 5% in August and spent a median of 57 days on the market.
+Listing prices for 55 homes in inventory increased by 5% in August and spent a median of 57 days on the market.
 Source: Realtor.com

 Oneida County